SchedulingKit

 Tips from high-performing chiropractors teams that optimized their scheduling workflow

-Stagger pre-therapy start times by 10 minutes so patients arrive at the adjustment table in sequence rather than all at once
+Offset pre-therapy start times by 8 to 10 minutes so patients arrive at the adjustment table in a steady stream rather than a cluster that creates idle wait time for the chiropractor

 FAQ